blakeblackshear/frigate/docs/docs/configuration/detectors.md

 OpenVINO is supported on 6th Gen Intel platforms (Skylake) and newer.
 A supported Intel platform is required to use the `GPU` device with OpenVINO.
 The `MYRIAD` device may be run on any platform, including Arm devices.
 For detailed system requirements, see [OpenVINO System Requirements](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/system-requirements.html)

 An OpenVINO model is provided in the container at `/openvino-model/ssdlite_mobilenet_v2.xml` and is used by this detector type by default.
 The model comes from Intel's Open Model Zoo [SSDLite MobileNet V2](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/ssdlite_mobilenet_v2) and is converted to an FP16 precision IR model.
-Use the model configuration shown below when using the OpenVINO detector.
+Use the model configuration shown below when using the OpenVINO detector with the default model.

 ```yaml
 detectors: